killerducky/killerducky_site/go/how-to-end.md

     - 7.5 point for komi
     - 44.5 points total

-And still nothing changed.
-White still wins by 0.5 points.
+And after all that, nothing changed &mdash; White still wins by 0.5 points.

 {% endcapture %}